637 4060 ADDRESS: 60 Mount Street Lower, Grand Canal Dock, Dublin 2 info@merrionfetalhealth.ie

 The testing is non-invasive: it involves taking a blood sample from the mother.
 The pregnancy is not put at risk of miscarriage, or from other adverse outcomes that are associated with invasive testing procedures such as amniocentesis.

-How accurate is the Harmony Prenatal Test?
+How accurate is the NIPT by The Doctors Laboratory?

-Who can have the Harmony Test?
+Who can have this test?

-What happens at the Harmony Prenatal Test?
+What happens at the Non-Invasive Prenatal Test?

 Once the mother has taken an independent personal decision that she wants to have the NIPT (non-invasive prenatal test) performed, she will be asked to sign a consent form and her blood sample can be taken from a vein in her arm